josanvallejo/pdynamics/README.md

 The formalism presented here is global, it does not require recursive computations and allows an efficient symbolic implementation.

-To use the package, simply unpack it and copy the file `pdynamics.mac` in the `contrib` directory of your Maxima installation (in a Unix box this directory will be something as `/usr/share/maxima/5.42.0/share/contrib`, depending on the version number, and you will need root permissions for that,
+To use the package, simply copy the file `pdynamics.mac` in the `contrib` directory of your Maxima installation (in a Unix box this directory will be something as `/usr/share/maxima/5.42.0/share/contrib`, depending on the version number, and you will need root permissions for that,